 If you notice any signs of bedsores in a nursing home patient, act.
 The sores are very painful and a clear sign of neglect and other kinds of abuse.

-Typically, our firm looks into facility maintenance, training, and oversight practices to prove neglect in falls.
+Typically, our Tampa nursing home abuse lawyers looks into facility maintenance, training, and oversight practices to prove neglect in falls.
 If a loved one falls in a nursing home under suspicious circumstances, ask questions.
 Talk to residents, ask the elderly individual about the situation, and ask for a second medical opinion.
 Falls can happen accidentally.
-However, if it happened as the result of negligence, an attorney can help you protect your loved one’s rights.
+However, if it happened as the result of negligence, an experienced Tampa trial attorney can help you protect your loved one’s rights.

 If you notice any unexplained bruising, soreness, lacerations, or behaviors in an elder at a nursing home, dig deeper for answers.
 Dementia and other illnesses may contribute to some personality changes, but physical evidence clearly signals some type of mistreatment.
 An elder should never feel unsafe or afraid in a nursing home.